 How to Make No Bake Protein Balls

-STEP 1: Add oats, protein powder, cinnamon and chia seeds to a large mixing bowl and stir.
+Add oats, protein powder, cinnamon and chia seeds to a large mixing bowl and stir.
 Add in peanut butter, honey and vanilla extract.
 Stir to combine.
 Add in raisins (or preferred add-in).
 Mixture should be slightly sticky but still crumbly.

-STEP 2: Slowly add in liquid 1 tablespoon at a time and using hands (get dirty!) combine until it comes together in a sticky ball that holds together.
+Slowly add in liquid 1 tablespoon at a time and using hands (get dirty!) combine until it comes together in a sticky ball that holds together.
 If mixture is too dry, add in more liquid but not so much that it won’t hold shape.
 Roll into balls using hands.
 Roughly a tablespoon each.

-STEP 3: Place in a container to set in the fridge for at least 30 minutes.
+Place in a container to set in the fridge for at least 30 minutes.
 Store in fridge until ready to eat.

-YOUR QUESTIONS ANSWERED:
+–>YOUR QUESTIONS ANSWERED:

 How Long do No Bake Protein Balls Last?